 A person wishing to appear as a deputation must deliver a written request or use the Deputation Request Form(PDF, 63KB) addressed to the Principal Office of the City of Burnside.

 Requests can be dropped off at Council’s Customer Service located at 401 Greenhill Road, Tusmore or posted to:

 Principal Office of the City of Burnside

 Glenside SA 5065

-The request must be received at least five days prior to the Council or Committee meeting at which you wish to be heard.
+The request must be received at least 24 hours prior to the Council or Committee meeting at which you wish to be heard.
 Any request for a deputation received after this time will be treated as a request to appear at the next meeting.

 Upon the receipt of a deputation request, the following process will be followed:

 - The Chief Executive Officer (CEO) will advise the Presiding Member (Mayor or Chairperson) of the receipt of a deputation request.

 - The Presiding Member will consider the request and advise the CEO of acceptance or refusal of the request.

 - The CEO will advise the requestor in writing of the acceptance of their deputation request (including the details of the date, time, location of the meeting and the length of time allocated for the deputation).
 Or the CEO will advise the requestor in writing if their deputation request has been refused.